SEN Offer

 Contextual Information

-Monks Orchard is a two-form entry primary school with a Nursery.
+Monks Orchard is a one form entry primary school with a Nursery.

 The school has accessible toilets.
 There are sound systems and microphones in both the school halls.
 There are ramps to the outdoor classrooms and hall.